 Don't see it if You are expecting highly professional singing and acting.

-Don't see it if Your looking for a deep musical with strong singing talent.
+Don't see it if You are looking for a cast that has effortless chemistry.